 If the cold sores do not recede in a week’s time even with the proper treatment, we strongly advise patients to go see a doctor.
 They may need a more complex treatment plan for their cold sores, and it is extremely important that they perform it under medical supervision.

-This type of lip blisters occur frequently during summertime.
+This type of lip blisters occur frequently during summertime and look little blisters on lip.
 They are essentially sun burns located on the lip area.
 As such, they are very different from cold sores.
 Here is some general information on sun blisters:

 - Sun blisters are caused by exposing the lip area to the sun, and not by the Herpes virus.